Intimate Tuscany Photo Workshop & Village Tour

 Gabriele Angelini

-Our Local Host
+Local Host / Photographer

 Gabriele Angelini, professional photographer from the Emilia Romagna region of Italy, will produce and guide this special tour for us.
 Having an Italian photographer with us makes all the difference!
 Gabriele can schmooze when we need it and introduce us to wonderful people and places Americans just can’t find on their own.
 He also anticipates all our travel needs as a group (i.e., restaurant reservations, ferry tickets, gelato, snacks for your room, etc.).